 See related information on Coronavirus (COVID-19) and your rights.

 Reporting exemption for registered charities

-If your association is also a charity registered with the Australian Charities and Not-for-profits Commission (ACNC), for any financial year of the association that ends on or after 30 June 2018, you will no longer need to:
+If your association is also a charity registered with the Australian Charities and Not-for-profits Commission (ACNC), you do not need to:

 - lodge an annual statement for that association with Consumer Affairs Victoria